Importing csv files into Stocklog+

 • 001: Where to download Stocklog+

 Always download files from https://www.xenminds.com to make sure you're receiving the most up-to-date version.
-Once you're on the download page, choose any location to download the application.
-All versions are the same, the difference in file size ...
+Once you're on the download page, choose any of the three locations to download the application: FULL: Download this version if this is the ...

 • 010: Trade Details (Part 3)